leandrorodrigues00/gcc-find-a-friend-web/README.md

 **Note:**
-The web project has been deployed on [Vercel](https://vercel.com/), while the API has been deployed on [Render](https://render.com/).
-However, it is important to note that the free plan offered by Render has some limitations, including restrictions on memory and CPU usage.
-Additionally, the PostgreSQL database used in the deployment expires in 90 days and is automatically deleted, which means that the entire deployment process must be repeated.
+The PostgreSQL database and api used in the deployment on [Render](https://render.com/), expires in 90 days and is automatically deleted, which means that the entire deployment process must be repeated.
+Any errors found on the site can be attributed to this expiration.

-If you encounter any issues while accessing the website, it is because I have not yet repeated the deployment process.
-As an alternative, you can download the web project and API and run them locally on your machine, which will work without any problems!

 ## 🔖 Layout